School of Information Technology

 Accelerated Pathway Digital Media

-The accelerated pathway in the Master of Information Technology - Digital Media (MIT-DM) is a flexible and individualized plan of graduate study.
+The accelerated pathway in the M.A.Sc.
+Digital Media is a flexible and individualized plan of graduate study.
 Students in their final year of any relevant Carleton undergrad degree with demonstrated academic excellence and aptitude for research may qualify for this option.

 Accelerated Pathway Requirements: